Project management

 Breaking Logjams in Knowledge Work:

 To get operations out of constant overload and firefighting, Broad’s genomics platform switched to a pull system.
-The key to understanding the difference between push and pull is to recognize that WIP inventory is a double-edged sword.
+The key to understanding the difference between push and pull is to recognise that WIP inventory is a double-edged sword.
 Though it is intended to help mitigate variability in speed and productivity between steps in a process, it also hides information that supervisors and operators could use to manage and do the work more effectively.
 In a push system with lots of WIP, an operator can focus on her individual task with little regard for what is happening around her.
 But a pull system forces a broader awareness.
 It sets clear limits (both upper and lower) on WIP accumulation.
 When an individual or team hits one of those limits, that’s a sign of an underlying problem.
 Managers can trade off short-term productivity and long-run learning by adjusting the WIP limits.
 Tighter limits allow them to identify and fix problems in the system; a wider span leads to fewer hiccups and more short-run throughput.

 Figure 3